 Automotive Industry

-In the automotive industry, supplementary restraint systems (SRS) are a crucial component for ensuring passenger safety.
+In the industry, supplementary restraint systems (SRS) are a crucial component for ensuring passenger safety.
 Imagine you’re driving your car, and suddenly, you need to stop quickly.
 The SRS kicks in to protect you and your passengers from injury.
 These systems include airbags, which deploy in a fraction of a second to cushion the impact of a crash.
 They are designed to work in conjunction with seat belts, providing an extra layer of protection.
 The SRS in cars is so advanced that it can even detect the presence of a child or an adult and deploy the airbag accordingly, ensuring that everyone inside the vehicle is safe.

 Aerospace Engineering